-3 Bodies Found After Apartment Buildings Collapse In Marseille, France
+4 Bodies Found After Apartment Buildings Collapse In Marseille, France

 Firefighters are searching for survivors amid rubble after two buildings collapsed in Marseille, France, on Monday morning.

-So far, the bodies of two men and one woman have already been found.
+So far, the bodies of two men and two women have been found.
 Authorities believe there may be five to eight victims.

 "The searchers have found some survival pockets so there is perhaps hope there may be people still alive," French Interior Minister Christophe Castaner said, according to The Guardian.